-However, our country is now in an official state of recession, with our older population being hit harder than most.
+However, our country is in the middle of a pandemic and in an official state of recession, with our older population being hit harder than most.
 Is it really the time to hit them even harder?
 And what justifies an increase in fees?

 If your fees seem to have gone up by a lot, talk to us about finding a provider who isn’t increasing their Management fees.